|Back to Back Issues Page|

 Medium: 16 to 50 Mg of Oxalic Acid per Avg.
 ServingFruit: Blackberries, Canned Pineapple, Chili Peppers, Red Currants, Concord Grapes, Red Grape Juice, Dried Figs, Kiwi, Raspberries, Tamarind

-Vegetables: Bamboo Shoots, Carrot Juice, Dandelion Greens, Collard Greens, Eggplant, Garlic, French Beans, Curly Kale, Parsnips, Boiled Potatoes, Red Potatoes, Rutabaga, String Beans, Summer Squash, Turnip Greens, Yams
+Vegetables: Bamboo Shoots, Carrot Juice, Dandelion Greens, Collard Greens, Eggplant, French Beans, Curly Kale, Turnip Greens, Parsnips, Boiled Potatoes, Red Potatoes, Rutabaga, String Beans, Summer Squash, Yams

 Legumes: Black Beans, Fava Beans, Haricot Beans, Kidney Beans, Navy Beans, Lentils, Soybeans